-In the 2019 financial year, Ingenia drafted a new Human Rights & Modern Slavery policy scheduled for lodgement covering the 2020 financial year.
+In the 2019 financial year, Ingenia drafted a new Modern Slavery statement which also covers Ingenia's Human Rights obligations and is scheduled for lodgement covering the 2020 financial year.

-In 2019, senior executives of the company were informed of new modern slavery legislative requirements and managers responsible for procurement of goods and services will be scheduled to have training on modern slavery obligations.
+In 2019, senior executives of the company were informed of new modern slavery legislative requirements and managers responsible for procurement of goods and services will attend training on modern slavery obligations during 2020.
 This training will include mitigating the potential risks through appropriate due diligence and risk assessment procedure, along with ethical procurement practice.